aws-samples/amazon-emr-on-eks-emr-studio/README.md

 ```
 # Launch the script
 $ bash ./deploy_eks_cluster_bash.sh '<Account ID>' '<region>'
+## If using default region and account ID of your Cloud9 Desktop
+$ bash ./deploy_eks_cluster_bash.sh

 ...
 ## Once the script is completed, you will see a line that looks like this: